zoydtc/zoydtc.github.io/_posts/2026-01-14-building-my-de-portfolio.md

 This site exists for one reason: **to show how I build real systems.**

-I’m a senior Linux and infrastructure engineer transitioning into **Cloud, DevOps, and MLOps engineering** through hands-on projects, structured training, and production-style implementations.
+I’m a senior Linux and infrastructure engineer transitioning into **Cloud, Platform engineering** through hands-on projects, structured training, and production-style implementations.
 Rather than keeping that work private, I’m documenting it in public — not as a learning diary, but as a **working technical portfolio**.

 The DataTalksClub Data Engineering Zoomcamp is one of the structured programs guiding this journey, but the scope of this blog goes far beyond a single course.
 Here you’ll find cloud infrastructure, CI/CD pipelines, data platforms, automation workflows, and AI experiments built on Linux-based systems.